grantcarthew/node-scalable-blob-store/README.md

 - Files are only stored at the bottom of the directory tree.
 - Once the number of files in a directory reaches the `dirWidth` value, the next directory is created.
 - Once the number of directories in any directory reaches the `dirWidth` value, the next parent directory is created.
-- If the number of directories in the highest directory, being the blob store root, has reached the `dirWidth` vaule, the `dirWidth` value is ignored.
+- If the number of directories in the highest directory, being the blob store root, has reached the `dirWidth` value, the `dirWidth` value is ignored.

 ## Requirements
 - Node.js v4.1.2 or greater.